Selection Set: get in it, and win it

 What’s the first duty of a brand?

-All of those would be reasonable choices, because they’re all fundamental, and must be present to have any hope of success.
+All of those are plausible choices, because they’re all fundamental, and must be present to have any hope of success.
 So … let’s go into Double Jeopardy where the scores can really change, and see what needs to be done once we have a brand that faces competitors in the real world.
 One essential benchmark is to make it into a buyer’s selection set, those two or three brands that a prospect will inspect.
 Getting on that tire-kicker’s shortlist is valuable – but it’s only a beginning because, in every set of three, at least two must be bridesmaids.

 The grand slam for considered purchases happens when you:

 • get into the selection set

 • are the first considered from the selection set

 • close the sale before competitors are even examined.
 Game, set, match.

 The second part is to be clickable, to be the first result examined.
 It requires a good appearance on the search engine results page (SERP), which has a lot to do with the words that appear there, both the title and description.
 Most websites (seriously, most) do this badly, even though they have the power to control what words appear on the SERP.

 Let’s amplify this a bit because the failure is everywhere you look.
 Prove it to yourself: take a look at a page of results, say, the SERP where your brand shows up vs. your competitors.
 Look just below each result title, and study the first few words of text.
 How many of these descriptions begin with the name of the company?
 That is, how many repeat what’s immediately above it?
 Does yours?
 This pointless wheel-spinning eats up space from the strict two-line limit.

 A few sites fail even to include a description tag in their code, but many more have ridiculous descriptions with 60 or more words, lopping off terms placed beyond the 25-word-limit.
 Protip: Decide on a single important, differentiating keyword crucial to your brand, and place it in the first three words of your description.